ddiLab/SageEdu/setup/readme.md

 This directory contains instructions on how to perform the initial set up of the Jetson Nano.

 The setup can be performed in either headful or headless modes.
+The mode you decide to use for the setup is not binding.
+Once the Nano is setup you can switch between headfull and headless modes as you wish.

+### Headful mode
-Headful mode requires the use of a monitor, keyboard, mouse, and another computer.
+Requires the use of a monitor, keyboard, mouse, and another computer.
 Setting up the Nano headful allows it to be used by interacting with a GUI.

+### Headless mode
-Headless mode only requires the use of another computer.
+Only requires the use of another computer.
 Setting up the Nano headless will require that the Nano be used solely through a command line interface.

 ---